 Finitary Permutation Groups Study Notes

 During my PhD, I participated in various study groups, one of which was the Combinatorics Study Group.
-These students, postdoc researchers and academics would spend Wednesday afternoons counting things, studying graphs and other objects, and studying groups.
-They would then adjoin to the Old Globe on Mile End Road (sadly now a Ladbrokes) where the real ales would be drained.
-One on occasion, we even drank the Eagle Smooth before going to another pub because we finished that as well.
+The members (students, postdoc researchers and academics) would spend Wednesday afternoons counting things, studying graphs, groups and other mathematical objects.
+They would then adjourn to the Old Globe on Mile End Road (sadly now a Ladbrokes) where the real ales would be drained.

 Permutations arise in the study of Combinatorics and Finitary Groups were key to my PhD study.
 I put these notes together as a knowledge session for the group.
-There is a proof that uses the Axiom of Choice and if I recall correctly, this led to a pub discussion where one of the senior academics declared they didn’t believe it.
-(Not all of their infinite vector spaces have bases either…)
+There is a proof that uses the Axiom of Choice and if I recall correctly, this led to a pub discussion where one of the senior academics declared they didn't believe it.
+For those of you that know some set theory, you will know that this is essentially a religious discussion.

 I cannot actually remember when I wrote these, but they site Peter‘s Permutation Groups book so it must be after 1999.